 Easy Salt Crusted Fish

-- 1 bunch fresh Herbs de Provence
+- 1 bunch Herbs de Provence

 - 3 pounds sea salt, unrefined, coarse